Memelord111/FunkinModchart-Forked/README.md

 - Bad architecture in general, there was no clear goal of anything, instead on polishing or fixing bugs i was always adding new stuff.

 Doesn't mean it can't be used rn, but expect constant bugs or problems to deal with.
+If you still use this, stay tuned for **FlxModchart** alpha release.

 *— axel*